 At a trade show that features the latest in the fast-developing field of unmanned technology, there is a lot of interest and noise.
 It’s the Wild West, and market leadership is up for grabs.
 So how do you make sure your company’s booth draws attention and traffic?
 Effective demos are key.
 Unique approaches to booth advertisement will get you noticed, too.
-Though there were some real standouts at XPONENTIAL, the following tactics could apply to any large trade show.

 1. Advertise in Unconventional Spots